CUBRID/cubrid-manual/en/sql/transaction.rst

 The result sets that hold the cursor are closed in the following cases:

-*   The result set is closed by driver (ex. rs.close(), etc)
+*   Driver closes the result set, i.e. rs.close()
-*   The statement is closed by driver (ex. stmt.close(), etc)
+*   Driver closes the statement, i.e. stmt.close()
-*   Driver is disconnected
+*   Driver disconnects the connection.
-*   Transaction is rolled back because of query execution failure in auto-commit ON mode or user's explicit call of rollback() in auto-commit OFF mode.
+*   Transaction aborts, for instance, application explicitly calls rollback(), auto rollback due to a query failure under auto-commit mode.

 **Relationship with CAS**